 As a special treat, Anita Guzik-Miller and husband Charles listed Anita’s prize-winning display (and all its figurines) in the Club Auction, with all proceeds benefiting CAS Collectors.
 The lucky high bidder: CAS decorator Marlys Wilkinson!

-As promised, Convention 2017, “Ceramic Arts Studio: Past, Present, & Future” truly was “Tomorrowland -- Today”!
+As promised, Convention 2018, “Ceramic Arts Studio: Decorating The Decades” truly was an unforgettable moment in time!
 What could be better?
-Why, Convention 2018, of course!
+Why, Convention 2019, of course!
 Make plans now to attend!

 THANKS FOR THE MEMORIES—